 I would love to give you a list of all the different places your student can get involved, but UF literally has over 1000 Recognized Student Organizations on campus covering almost any interest from dance, religion, politics, recreation, research, culture, music, adventure and more.
+UF even has a Quidditch league.
 They also have an involvement team called iTeam consultants that help students find organizations that interest them.
 They can head over to the Reitz Union Level 3 to set up an appointment or this website will help – if not overwhelming.
 There are always flyers and signs about campus as well.
 Below is a list of some popular clubs/organizations.

-ACCENT Speaker’s Bureau is a student-run speaker’s bureau and the largest in the nation.
+- ACCENT Speaker’s Bureau is a student-run speaker’s bureau and the largest in the nation.
 It has been part of the UF campus for 50 years bringing prominent speakers to the campus.
 The events are free and open to the public.
 Last year saw Chelsea Handler, Ben Shapiro, Alex Rodriguez, and Dr. Jane Goodall amongst many other speakers.

-Student Government – Perhaps a voice in UF’s student government is of interest to your student.
+- Student Government – Perhaps a voice in UF’s student government is of interest to your student.
 This is a great way to hone those leadership skills.

-Dance Marathon is wildly popular amongst sororities and fraternities, but truly there are many others who love to get involved.
+- Dance Marathon is wildly popular amongst sororities and fraternities, but truly there are many others who love to get involved.
 It is a yearlong event of planning and fundraising culminating in a dance marathon.
 When else would you get the chance to dance for 26 hours straight while raising money for the Children’s Miracle Network?
 It’s pretty awesome.

-Intramural sports are a great option.
+- Intramural sports are a great option.
 It can be fun and it provides exercise and stress relief.

+- It’s not necessarily what they do, but rather that they find their place.
 Encourage your student to get involved in one or more student organizations.
 It is too easy to feel lost at a large campus and getting involved will most definitely make the campus seem much smaller.